MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/02-qna.md

 ## Deploy and test the knowledge base

+# !!!Update to use a C# or Python App!!!

 The knowledge base provides a back-end service that client applications can use to answer questions.
 Now you are ready to publish your knowledge base and access its REST interface from a client.

 1. In the **LearnFAQ** project in Language Studio, select the **Deploy knowledge base** page.